Ross Stewart (footballer, born 1995)

-Ross Mark Stewart (born 10 April 1995) is a Scottish footballer who plays as a goalkeeper for Scottish League One club Queen of the South.
+Ross Mark Stewart (born 10 April 1995) is a Scottish professional footballer who plays as a goalkeeper for Scottish League One club Queen of the South.

 Career

 Motherwell

-Stewart is a graduate from the Motherwell youth system and was in direct competition with first-team back-up goalkeeper Lee Hollis for a place on the bench during the 2012-13 season.
+Stewart is a graduate from the Motherwell youth system and was in direct competition with first-team back-up goalkeeper Lee Hollis for a place on the bench during the 2012–13 season.

 On 12 May 2013, Stewart made his first-team debut from the bench, replacing goalkeeper Darren Randolph in a 2–0 win versus Ross County.

 Albion Rovers

 In June 2015, Stewart signed for newly promoted Scottish League One club Albion Rovers from Coatbridge, after being released by the Fir Park club.

 St Mirren

 On 24 May 2017, after two years at Cliftonhill, Stewart signed a two-year deal with St Mirren.

 Livingston

 In July 2018, Stewart signed for Livingston and on 4 May 2019, debuted for the Lions in a 1–1 draw versus St Johnstone at McDiarmid Park.